Durg–Jaipur Weekly Express

 The Durg–Jaipur Weekly Express is an Express train belonging to South East Central Railway zone that runs between Durg Junction and Jaipur Junction in India.
 It is currently being operated with 18213/18214 train numbers on a weekly basis.

 Service

-The 18213/Durg–Jaipur Weekly Express has an average speed of 54 km/hr and covers 1262 km in 23h 20m.
-The 18214/Jaipur–Durg Weekly Express has an average speed of 51 km/hr and covers 1262 km in 24h 35m.
+The 18213/Durg–Jaipur Weekly Express has an average speed of 54 km/h and covers 1262 km in 23h 20m.
+The 18214/Jaipur–Durg Weekly Express has an average speed of 51 km/h and covers 1262 km in 24h 35m.

 Route and halts

 The important halts of the train are:

 Coach composition

-The train has standard ICF rakes with a max speed of 110 kmph.
+The train has standard ICF rakes with a maximum speed of 110 kmph.
 The train consists of 21 coaches: